Mailer: His Life and Times by Peter Manso

 Which Side Were You On?
 The American Communist Party During the Second World War by Maurice Isserman

-The American Communist Party: A Critical History by Irving Howe, by Lewis Coser
+The American Communist Party: A Critical History by Irving Howe and Lewis Coser

 Communists in Harlem During the Depression by Mark Naison